Initialization data disk (Linux)

 Query version

-If the current version is lower than 1.42, follow the steps below to install the software.
+If the current version is lower than 1.42, install the software according to the following steps.

-2. Run the following command to download e2fsprogs of version 1.42.8.
+2. Run the following command to download 1.42.8 Version of e2fsprogs。

 You can also visit e2fsprogs Find the latest package.